juicycleff/actions/README.md

-# Changed Services
+# Actions

+Actions is repo for Micro GitHub Actions.

+## Overview

-Get a list of services which have changed
+Micro GitHub Actions currently retrieves a a list of services which have changed